TosbackCgusBridge-Bot/CGUs-versions/Fandango/Privacy Policy.md

     *   Edison, NJ
     *   Houston, TX
     *   Tampa, FLFIND THEATERS + MOVIE TIMES NEAR FIND MOVIE TIMES + TICKETS
-*   Movie News Featured Movie News 'Batman v Superman' release date changed -- when will it come out?
-Read More Here's when you can see Robin William's final four movies Read More This is what the Ninja Turtles and Shredder ALMOST looked like...
+*   Movie News Featured Movie News R.I.P.: Legend Lauren Bacall dies at 89 Read More Here's when you can see Robin William's final four movies Read More This is what the Ninja Turtles and Shredder ALMOST looked like...
 Read More Explore More
     *   Family
     *   Summer Movies
     *   Hero Central